-The event also gave us the opportunity to seek out new potential resellers for our Encore solution.
+The event also gave us the opportunity to seek out new potential resellers for our solution.
 Rod Shaddeau, Actsoft’s Indirect Reseller Channel Manager, said of the event: “We met with more than 20 Geotab resellers.
 I have a ton of follow-up with these 20-plus [individuals].”
-(Note: Visit our Resellers page if you’d like more information on how you can become an Encore reseller.)
+(Note: Visit our Resellers page if you’d like more information on how you can become a reseller.)

 One common takeaway that everyone in attendance was in agreement about was: Big data is the next big thing.
 “Geotab is huge into big data and AI,” Mitchell said.
 “I see us doing more with the data we are collecting.”

 Thigpen agreed, saying, “I see us further integrating our platform and data with Geotab and leveraging new APIs to integrate with big data.
 We’ll change the conversation we have with our customers.
 We’ll be able to pull data from multiple sources to help customers better understand their businesses through trends and predictive analysis.
 [Through this,] you change the paradigm of your relationship.”